-A candidate for a voter-nominated office (Member of the United States Senate, Representative in Congress, Member of the State Senate, and Member of the State Assembly) may indicate his or her party preference, or lack of party preference upon his/her Declaration of Candidacy, as disclosed upon the candidate's most recent statement of registration.
-If a candidate indicates his or her party preference on his or her Declaration of Candidacy, it shall appear on the Primary and General Elections ballots in conjunction with his or her name.
+A candidate for a voter-nominated office (United States Senator, Representative in Congress, Member of the State Senate, and Member of the State Assembly) shall indicate his or her party preference, or lack of party preference upon his/her Declaration of Candidacy, as disclosed upon the candidate's most recent statement of registration.
+A candidate's party preference as stated on his or her Declaration of Candidacy shall appear on the Primary and General Elections ballots in conjunction with his or her name.
 The candidate's designated party preference on the ballot shall not be changed between the Primary and General Elections. § 8002.5(a)